DennisFaucher/FillerWordsShock/README.md

 ##### Change #4 - Increase Confidence Floor

-During my testing, I was receiving alters even when I did not say filler words.
+During my testing, I was receiving alerts even when I did not say filler words.
 It turns out that the demo program has a confidence floor of 1% before a translated word is flagged.
 I wanted to increase this confidence floor to 50% and test again.
 While opening random files in the repo in Atom, I found this section of ./views/demo.jsx on lines 117-119:

 ````Javascript
       keywords_threshold: keywords.length